Approximately $106,000 needed for Elk Horn Pool House Project

 Email Jennifer Nichols at news@ant-news.com

-This story contains original reporting by the News Telegraph staff.
+This story contains original reporting by the Advocate Journal staff.
 If you are not a subscriber, please consider becoming one because local journalism is only possible with your support.

-A subscription to News Telegraph plays a vital role in making this reporting possible.
+A subscription plays a vital role in making this reporting possible.
 Thank you for your support and helping us continue to connect our community.

 jeffl